MinghuiChen43/awesome-deep-phenomena/README.md

   - Daniel R. Kepple, Rainer Engelken, Kanaka Rajan. *ICLR 2022*
   - Key Word: Curriculum Learning; Neuroscience.
   - <details><summary>Digest</summary> We present a novel approach to use curricula to identify principles by which a system learns.
 Previous work in curriculum learning has focused on how curricula can be designed to improve learning of a model on particular tasks.
 We consider the inverse problem: what can a curriculum tell us about how a learning system acquired a task?
 Using recurrent neural networks (RNNs) and models of common experimental neuroscience tasks, we demonstrate that curricula can be used to differentiate learning principles using target-based and a representation-based loss functions as use cases.

+- Building Transformers from Neurons and Astrocytes. [[paper]](https://www.biorxiv.org/content/10.1101/2022.10.12.511910v1)
+  - Leo Kozachkov, Ksenia V. Kastanenka, Dmitry Krotov.
+  - Key Word: Transformers; Glia; Astrocytes.
+  - <details><summary>Digest</summary> In this work we hypothesize that neuron-astrocyte networks can naturally implement the core computation performed by the Transformer block in AI.
+The omnipresence of astrocytes in almost any brain area may explain the success of Transformers across a diverse set of information domains and computational tasks.

+- High-performing neural network models of visual cortex benefit from high latent dimensionality. [[paper]](https://www.biorxiv.org/content/10.1101/2022.07.13.499969v1)
+  - Eric Elmoznino, Michael F. Bonner.
+  - Key Word: Dimensionality and Alignment in Computational Brain Models.
+  - <details><summary>Digest</summary> The prevailing view holds that optimal DNNs compress their representations onto low-dimensional manifolds to achieve invariance and robustness, which suggests that better models of visual cortex should have low-dimensional geometries.
+Surprisingly, we found a strong trend in the opposite direction—neural networks with high-dimensional image manifolds tend to have better generalization performance when predicting cortical responses to held-out stimuli in both monkey electrophysiology and human fMRI data.

 - On the Principles of Parsimony and Self-Consistency for the Emergence of Intelligence. [[paper]](https://arxiv.org/abs/2207.04630)
   - Yi Ma, Doris Tsao, Heung-Yeung Shum.